Act I · The Grove

 "Like everything." she says with a quiet laugh.
 "I don't mean to be so vague, but I genuinely couldn't pick a trouble loud enough to stand out over the rest."

-I move next to her, pressing my back against the tree as well.
+I approach, leaning against the tree next to her.
 "Has traveling with me been what you expected?"

 She subtly shakes her head.
 "Honestly, no."

-I glance down at her.
-Her tail sways and she continues.
+She's staring blankly at the ground, lost in thought.
 "It has been fulfilling, but a lot more chaotic than I expected."
-She shifts her gaze to her feet and murmurs.
+She blinks then shifts her gaze to her feet, murmuring.
 "A lot more grounding.
 I suppose."

-I turn toward her, leaning my shoulder against the tree.
+I turn toward her, leaning on my shoulder.
 "Grounding is good, though, isn't it?"

-"Y-yes.
-I think so.
-It's enlightening to say the least."
+"Yes.
+I suppose so."
 She straightens her lips, as if she were holding something back.

 "What is it?"
 I say, gently.

 "I saw many things when I was in Avernus.
 Horrors that I wouldn't wish upon another soul.
 I was surrounded by death, and suffering."
 She drags her toe across the wet dirt beneath her.
-"But there's something about seeing death here, in Faerûn, that feels far more..."
-She searches her mind for the word. "...unjustified?
+"But there's something about seeing death here, in Faerûn, that feels far more... unjustified?
 Merciless?
-Like those aspects of hell don't belong here.
+I suppose I wasn't expecting the hells to follow me back home.
 Faerûn is supposed to be safer.
 Quieter."
 She slides her back down the tree and sits with her knees to her chest.
-"I'm not naïve, I know that’s a foolish notion.
+"I'm not naïve, I know that’s a foolish thing to expect.
 I just wanted to say it.
 Hear the words out loud, maybe soothe the feeling in my chest."

 I sit next to her, and she leans her head on my shoulder.
 "I understand."
 I murmur.
-"With everything you've been through, everything you're still going through, I'd be surprised if you didn't feel that way."
+"With everything you've been through, everything you're still going through, it's to be expected."
 I lay my head on hers.

 My heart settles, feeling her warmth next to me.
-Her scent mingling with the fresh smell of the river.
+Her scent mingling with the fresh smell of the river's water.
 She takes my hand and weaves her fingers through mine.

 Bex grips my hand a little tighter.
 "No. Stay with me a little longer."